cakeio-unreal/cakeio-unreal.github.io/docs/core-api/paths.md

     --8<-- "note-reset-forwarding.md"

 === "Blueprint"
-    To change the path that a preexisting CakePath object holds, we use `Set Path`, submitting a string that represents the new path that the CakePath object should use:
+    To change the path that a preexisting CakePath object holds, we use `SetPath`, submitting a string that represents the new path that the CakePath object should use:

     {{ bp_img_path('Set Path') }}

     !!! note
-        In the example above, the path will be `y:/network/profiling/` after the call to Set Path resolves.
+        In the example above, the path will be set to `y:/network/profiling/`.

-    If we want to set the path using another CakePath object's path, we can use `Set Path Via Other`:
+    If we want to set the path using another CakePath object's path, we can use `SetPathViaOther`:

     {{ bp_img_path('Set Path Via Other') }}

     !!! note
         In the example above, the path will be `Z:/misc/data` after the call to Set Path resolves.

-    To check if a path is empty, we can use `Is Empty`:
+    To check if a path is empty, we can use `IsEmpty`:

     {{ bp_img_path('Is Empty') }}